rodionovd/rodionovd.github.io/md/me.md

 I write Mac software including low level system utilities in C and user-facing Cocoa applications in Objective-C and Swift.

-I'm interesting in both high level architecture of software and its internal implementation so I don't hesitate to read disassembly listings to figure out how closed-source code works.
+I'm interested in both high level architecture of software and its internal implementation so I don't hesitate to read disassembly listings to figure out how closed-source code works.
 I'm very independent and good at figuring out solutions to problems on my own.

 ### Contact